Automatic Enrollment 401(k) Plans For Small Businesses

-However, as with any 401(k) plan, some employees may be excluded if they:
+However, as with any 401(k) plan, an automatic enrollment 401(k) plan may exclude some employees if they:

 - Have not attained age 21;

-- Have not completed a year of service; or
+- Have not completed one year of service; or

 - Are covered by a collective bargaining agreement that does not provide for participation in the plan, if retirement benefits were the subject of good faith bargaining.

 Employees cannot be excluded from a plan merely because they are older workers.